See a list of Medical Lab Technician Programs by Clicking Here!

-A Clinical and Medical Lab Technician is a medical professional who collects samples then analyzes and tests them to better understand tissue, blood, urine, cerebrospinal fluid, pericardial fluid, synovial fluid, peritoneal fluid, and other specimens.
+A Medical Lab Technician or Clinical Tech is a medical professional who collects samples then analyzes and tests them to better understand tissue, blood, urine, cerebrospinal fluid, pericardial fluid, synovial fluid, peritoneal fluid, and other specimens.
 Clinical and Medical Laboratory Technicians perform a wide array of diagnostic analysis including but not limited to: hematological, immunological, chemical, histopathological, cytopathological, bacteriological, and microscopic.
 The Clinical and Medical Laboratory Technician healthcare profession can work in hospitals, reference labs, clinical laboratories, non-clinical industrial labs, and biotechnology labs.

 For students looking to learn more about clinical lab technology and medical lab technology, it is critical to research the best degree program for you.
 Take the time to review the summaries below to ascertain the degree that fits you best.
 Simply reach out to accredited colleges that fit your personal priorities and career objectives.
 We have centralized everything you need into a singular resource to make it easy to find the perfect degree program.